 The 1894-S Barber Dime is one of the great rarities of American coinage.
 Besides having an original mintage believed to be just 24 pieces, this issue is surrounded by mystery, with the precise circumstances of its creation unknown.
-No other Barber type coins can boast such absolute rarity and intrigue.
-The value of the coin is similarly impressive, with finest known examples changing hands for more than $1 million each.
+No other Barber type coin can boast such absolute rarity and intrigue.
+The value of the coin is similarly impressive, with most examples typically changing hands for more than $1 million each.

-The Barber Dime series was introduced in 1892, when it replaced the former long running Seated Liberty design.
-Named for its designer Charles E. Barber, the obverse featured the head of Liberty facing to the right and adorned with a cap inscribed Liberty and a laurel wreath.
+The Barber Dime was introduced in 1892, when it replaced the long running Seated Liberty design.
+Named for its designer Charles E. Barber, the obverse features the head of Liberty facing to the right and adorned with a cap and laurel wreath.
 The inscription UNITED STATES OF AMERICA surrounds, with the date beneath.
-The reverse design remained the same as seen in the prior series, consisting of an agricultural wreath with the denomination ONE DIME placed at center.
+The reverse design remained the same as the prior series, consisting of an agricultural wreath with the denomination ONE DIME placed at center.
 The mint mark appears below the base of the wreath.

 During the course of the series, coins were struck at the Philadelphia, Denver, New Orleans, and San Francisco Mints.
-The mintage levels for regular issues ranged from a low of 440,000 to a high of more than 20 million coins later in the series.
-The 1894-S stands apart from all other issues of the series for its impossibly low mintage of 24 pieces.
+The mintage levels for regular issues ranged from a low of 440,000 to a high of more than 20 million coins.
+The 1894-S stands apart from all other issues of the series for its impossibly low mintage of just 24 pieces.

 As with some other major rarities in American numismatics, the full story of the 1894-S dime is not known.
-The coins were listed in the account book of the San Francisco Mint of 1894, like other coins struck that year and for many years afterward.
-All known examples are believed to have been struck as proofs, or at least as specimen strikings.
+The coins were listed in the account book of the San Francisco Mint in 1894, in accordance with standard procedures in place at the time.
+All known examples are believed to have been struck as proofs, or at least specimen strikings.
 The special production process involved was not typically employed at the San Francisco Mint, but usually limited to a small number of coins struck in Philadelphia.
-The production of proof coins at branch mints, usually only happened to mark extraordinary events.
-Since there were no such events in San Francisco in 1894, there does not seem to be much reason for the special striking of such minuscule mintage of dimes.
+The production of proof coins at branch mints usually only happened to mark extraordinary events.
+Since there were no such events in San Francisco in 1894, there does not seem to be much reason for the special striking of a few dozen dimes.

 The exact mintage of the 1894-S Barber Dime is known to collectors and numismatic researchers from the account books of the San Francisco Mint.
 A total of 24 dimes are reported to have been struck during the first half of 1894, presumably in June.
 This was an extraordinarily low mintage compared to other years, when the San Francisco Mint was responsible for the output of at least a million dimes per year.
-So why was this minuscule number of coins struck, and why were they listed in the account books in the first place?
+So why was this minuscule number of coins struck?

 An alternate theory appeared as part of a San Francisco Bulletin article written in 1895, shortly after the coins would have been produced.
 The article mentions a report from a Mint employee that a very small number of dimes were struck to balance the books.
-The theory was first brought to the attention of numismatic researchers in 1928 with in an article by Farran Zerbe which appeared in the Numismatist.
-If the theory is true, it would have been a unique situation since it has never happened at any of the other mint facilities.
+The theory was first brought to the attention of numismatic researchers within an article written in 1928 by Farran Zerbe.
+If the theory is true, it would have been a unique situation since it had never happened at any of the other mint facilities.
 Furthermore, the face value of the 24 dimes amounts to more than the alleged 40 cents difference.

-After the curiously miniscule mintage of the 1894-S Barber Dime, no further coins of the denomination would be struck at the San Francisco Mint that year.
+After the curiously tiny mintage of the 1894-S Barber Dime, no further coins of the denomination would be produced at the San Francisco Mint that year.
 Production would resume in the following year when more than one million dimes would be struck.

 Finest Known and Values

-Extensive research is often performed on surviving specimens of extremely rare coins with only a limited number of surviving specimens known.
-However, when it comes to the 1894-S Barber Dime, there is some dispute as to how many have pieces have survived, in addition to uncertainty about how many may still be hidden in private collections or might remain undiscovered.
-We do have reliable information on nine surviving specimens, all graded as specimen strikings, per the listing of William A. Burd, among others.
-One or two more examples have appeared in census listings and placed in recent auction descriptions, but the actual existence of these has been disputed by some, including Burd.
+Extensive research is often performed on the surviving specimens of extremely rare coins.
+However, when it comes to the 1894-S Barber Dime, there is some dispute as to how many pieces have actually survived.
+We do have reliable information on nine surviving examples, all graded as specimen strikings, per the listing of William A. Burd, among others.
+One or two more examples have appeared in census listings and some auction descriptions, but the actual existence of these has been disputed by some, including Burd.

-The finest of the nine 1894-S Dimes confirmed to exist is generally considered to be the James Stack specimen, graded by NGC as PF 66.
-This coin had become part of the Richmond collection, which was sold by David Lawrence Rare Coins at auction in March 2005 for $1,322,500 in 2005 to become part of the Richmond Collection.
+The finest of the nine 1894-S Dimes confirmed to exist is generally considered to be the James Stack specimen, currently graded PCGS PR66 with CAC verification.
+When the coin was formerly graded as NGC PF 66, it was sold by David Lawrence Rare Coins for $1,322,500 in 2005 to become part of the Richmond Collection.
 The coin was subsequently sold in a private transaction for $1,900,000.
 After being crossed over into the current PCGS PR66 holder, the same specimen sold at auction for $1,997,500 in 2016.

 The second finest known is considered to be another NGC PF 66, which appears to be the same coin that was previously graded PCGS SP-64 and SP-65.
-The coin was submitted and upgraded on various occasions.
-This coin sold for $1,035,000 when it was still in a PCGS SP-65 holder, in 2005.
-Another coin, graded by PCGS as SP-64, which was not included in the Burd listing, sold in 2005 for $1,552,500.
-The earlier provenance of this coin is not fully confirmed, and it is very well possible to be a possible tenth specimen.
+This coin sold for $1,035,000 in 2005 when it was still in a PCGS SP-65 holder.
+Another coin, which was not included in the Burd listing, sold for $1,552,500 in 2005 when it was graded PCGS SP-64.
+It was subsequently upgraded to PCGS PR64+ and sold privately for an undisclosed price above $2 million.